sean1093/over-party-lab-chatbot/README.md

 # over-party-lab-chatbot
-This is the line chatbot for ```Over Party Lab``` .
+This is the line chatbot for [Over Party Lab](https://www.instagram.com/over.party.lab/).
 We are using clasp and typescript to development.

 ## Env
 To run on apps script, you need to install clasp and typescript for apps script, it will complie .ts file when you push code to your apps script.